kkomelin/marrysign-xyz/README.md

 # MarrySign (Frontend)
-MarrySign app allows any couple to get married online.
+MarrySign app allows any couple regardless of time, age, location, culture or gender to get married online.
+Our marital agreements are stored on Blockchain, which makes them indestructible and verifiable.

 This repository contains the front-end part of the project which is developed with Typescript, Next.js, React and TailwindCSS, and currently hosted on Vercel.